ThePhaseCat/PhaseSMP-Network-Pack/README.md

 # PhaseSMP-Rail-Network-Pack
-A resource pack (currently only sounds) to be used on the PhaseSMP Rail Network (should work)
+A resource pack (currently only sounds) to be used on the PhaseSMP Rail Network

 - Features arrival music for every station on the network
-- Features TTS for every station on the network (TTS is basic right now, will be more advanced later)
+- Features TTS for every station on the network
 - Updated Minecart sounds to make them quieter
+- And more features coming soon!

 # How to run/use